Connected Learning Summit

 Workshops.
 A single 60-minute session during which presenters engage the audience directly in the framing and analysis of a particular problem or concept.
 Workshops are highly participatory and include discussion and debriefing following the activities.

 Make things, build things, test things—the sky’s the limit!
 Please submit a description (2 pages max, using template) for peer review; the final text will be included in the published conference proceedings.

 Tech Demos.
 Tech demos are the project-focused counterpart to working papers – ideal for those who wish to engage in informal, face-to-face discussions about their design with colleagues and other conference attendees.

-Demos will be featured as round tables during our signature evening conference event, which will feature heavy hors d’oeuvres and open bar.
-Content can be submitted directly as tech demos (1 page max, using template) or will be hand selected from full spotlights based on blind peer review.
+Demos will be featured as round tables.
+Content can be submitted directly as tech demos (1 page max, using template) or will be hand selected from full spotlights based on peer review.
 We especially encourage the submission of early prototypes, wireframes, and first playables!

 Well Played.
 In-depth 60-minute sessions that focus on the experience of playing through specific video game titles or other media, featuring detailed, live analysis that explicates the interplay of design characteristics and user experience.
 Sessions are invited to explore a range of issues such as narrative development, user interface and specific populations, character design, aesthetics, or other mechanics.

 Inspired by the conversational scholarship of the Well Played journal, the goal of these sessions is to help further develop and define a literacy of games and media as well as a sense of their value.
 Please submit a detailed well-played description (7 page max, using template); the final text will be published in a special issue of the Well Played journal.

 Hall of Failure.
 Adopted and adapted from the practice of doing post-mortems after videogame launches, our Hall of Failure sessions feature candid discussion of lessons learned in research and/or design projects.